mesosphere-backup/dcos-metrics/slave/README.md

-# Slave Modules
+# Slave Module

 Monitoring component to be run against ```mesos-slave```s.
-Contains an Isolator Module (tracks task bringup/shutdown) and a Hook which implements slaveExecutorEnvironmentDecorator (injects monitoring endpoints into Task environments), which must be enabled in the mesos slave via cmdline arguments.
+Contains an Isolator Module which tracks Task bringup/shutdown and advertises StatsD endpoints into Task environments.
+This module is included in EE versions of DCOS starting with 1.7, see the [dcos-image package](https://github.com/mesosphere/dcos-image/blob/master/packages/mesos-metrics-module/).

 ## Prerequisites: